 What You Need to Know:

-- Two-Factor Authentication (2FA): This requires a second form of identification beyond just your password and adds an extra layer of security.
-Use it for your website admin area, your hosting account, and any other sensitive accounts.
+• Two-Factor Authentication (2FA): This requires a second form of identification beyond just your password and adds an extra layer of security.
+Use it for your website admin area, hosting account, and other sensitive accounts.

 Tools for Cybersecurity: